Dangabit/MugTogether/README.md

 [Limitation]
 Upon reviewing the possible options, we have considered this problem.

-Difficulty System failed implementation
+- Difficulty System failed implementation:
 While the algorithm to retrieve a set of questions centred around a certain difficulty level is not hard, we failed to find an efficient way to reduce the amount of document reads needed.
 This is particularly crucial as our project runs on the free Spark plan, which has a low limit of 50,000 reads per day.
 Furthermore, we feel that it is also not right to ignore questions that have not been rated by users yet.
-Code manipulation
+- Code manipulation:
 As a side effect similar to URL manipulation, the code is unencrypted and can easily be manipulated to retrieve other users' quiz attempts.

 Note: Currently, we only have questions available for AC5001 and CS2030S for users to try from.